ehm22/ERASOR/README.md

 This section is for end-users who only need to run the Shiny application.
 No RStudio or Git setup is required.
 This setup uses podman to install, please install podman before proceeding. https://podman.io/ You only need to download the CLI, downloading the desktop version is not necessary.

 Enter the following commands in either Windows Powershell, macOS Terminal or Linux environment.
+You can copy/paste all of the commands.

 #### 1. Clone git repo
 Clone this git repository and navigate to the application folder.